Complete Dynamical Evaluation of the Characteristic Polynomial of Binary Quantum Graphs: Conclusions

 \section{Conclusions}

-To summarize, we evaluated the first nontrivial moment, the variance, for coefficients of the characteristic polynomial of binary quantum graphs dynamically, theorem \ref{thm:main}.
+We evaluated the first nontrivial moment, the variance, for coefficients of the characteristic polynomial of binary quantum graphs dynamically, proposition \ref{thm:main}.
 The result depends on the number of primitive pseudo orbits with no self-intersections and the numbers of primitive pseudo orbits where all self-intersections are $2$-encounters of length zero.
-This is the first example of a spectral statistic to be evaluated dynamically for a quantum system with chaotic classical dynamics without taking the semiclassical limit or excluding some potential orbit contributions heuristically.
+This is the first example of a spectral statistic for a quantum system with chaotic classical dynamics where the periodic orbit formula can be evaluated without taking the semiclassical limit.
+It is also important to note that the evaluation is exact; the contribution of all pseudo orbit pairs has been evaluated without using heuristic arguments to exclude any pseudo orbit pairs.

-For families of binary graphs of increasing size defined by an odd integer $p$ with $V=p\cdot 2^r$ vertices and $B=p\cdot 2^{r+1}$ bonds, we then evaluate the semiclassical limit of $\langle |a_n|^2 \rangle_k$ fixing the ratio $n/B$, corollary \ref{cor:asymp}.
+For the families of binary graphs with fixed $p$ and $V=p\cdot 2^r$ vertices and $B=p\cdot 2^{r+1}$ bonds, we evaluate the semiclassical limit of the variance, taking $r$ to infinity while fixing the ratio $n/B$, corollary \ref{cor:asymp}.
 We find that the variance approaches a family-dependent constant independent of $n$.
-The constant is determined from the total number of primitive pseudo orbits of length $n$, which in turn is evaluated from the cycle decomposition of a generalized $p\times p$ permutation matrix, theorem \ref{thmNumPPOs final}.
-This explains how the counterintuitive result for the variance of a graph with finite size agrees with approximate results obtained from diagonal arguments \cite{T01,BHS19}.
+The constant is determined from the total number of primitive pseudo orbits of length $n$, which in turn is evaluated from the cycle decomposition of a generalized $p\times p$ permutation matrix, proposition \ref{thmNumPPOs final}.
+This explains how the exact variance formula agrees with approximate results obtained from diagonal arguments \cite{T02,BHS19}.
 Such diagonal arguments are the starting point of most spectral analysis of quantum chaotic systems.
-However, we see that, for finite quantum binary graphs, many pseudo orbits which would contribute to a diagonal term do not appear in the formula for the variance before taking the semiclassical limit.
-Instead the weighted sum of smaller sets of primitive pseudo orbits turns out semiclassically to agree with the total number of orbits.
+However, we see that, for quantum binary graphs, many pseudo orbits which would contribute to a diagonal term do not appear in the formula for the variance.
+Instead the weighted sum of sets of primitive pseudo orbits where all self-intersections are of zero length turns out asymptotically to approach the total number of primitive pseudo orbits.

-When a sum is broken up so that some collections of terms cancel, there must necessarily be many ways to obtain this cancellation.
-However, the cancellation scheme we use here does seem natural, given the result is then written in terms of pseudo orbits with very particular structures.
-It is not impossible to imagine the weighted sizes of the sets can be written in terms of the sizes of different sets of orbits but it seems unlikely this can be done.
-This is significant as the cancellation scheme does not follow the approach taken in the semiclassical limit which starts from a diagonal contribution.
-It would be interesting to see if such a cancellation mechanism can be used in other quantum chaotic systems.